-If more than one data link weather service is installed (such as the optional Garmin Flight Data Services (GFDS) Garmin Connext Weather), the Weather Data Link (XM, GFDS, or FIS-B) Page is also used to select which data link weather service provider is to be used.
-The available softkeys and menus change to match the currently selected provider.
+If more than one data link weather service is installed (such as the optional Garmin Connext Weather service), the Weather Data Link (XM or CNXT) Page is also used to select which data link weather service provider is to be used.
+The available softkeys and menus change to match the selected provider.